 When we refer to special category data we mean information such as race or ethnicity, religious beliefs, sexual orientation, marital status and health.
 Information about criminal convictions is also included within this type of data.

 In the next section "The basis on which we use your personal data" will give more information about the way in which your information is used.

 - The basis on which we use your personal data

 We have explained our reasons for using your personal data.
 We set out below more detail on the ways in which we use your personal data.
 We use your data:

-• To provide legal advice or other services to you, including technology solutions as requested by you or your organisation;
+- To provide legal advice or other services to you/our clients, including technology solutions;

-• To comply with professional, legal and regulatory obligations that apply to our business, e.g. rules issued by our professional regulators;
+- To comply with professional, legal and regulatory obligations and guidance that applies to our business, e.g. rules issued by our professional regulators;

 We will also process personal data which is provided to us by or on behalf of our clients for the purposes of services we provide to them.

 Managing our business

 In relation to a number of uses of personal data we refer to above we are using such personal data on the basis that it is in our legitimate interests or those of a third party for us to do so.
 These interests cover a number of aspects of our business operations, namely: